fkie-cad/windowsScripts/README.md

 Set some Windows privacy and security related settings for setting up a system.
 Some are still missing.

+Not yet well documented what it's actually setting.
+Will surely be done in the near future.

 ### Usage
 ```bash
 $ settings.bat
 ```

+### Remarks
 Has to be run as Admin.

-If current user and admin user are different, the required user id has to be set manually at `set user_sid=` and the following line has to be deleted.
+If the targeted user and admin user are different, the required user id has to be set manually at `set user_sid=` with the sid output by `$ whoami /user` and the following `for` loop has to be deleted.
+`user_name` is not required.